After you apply – Residential tenancy cases

 What’s an urgent application?

-An urgent application is one where the Residential Tenancies Act 1997 directs VCAT to hear the dispute within a very short timeframe (for example, a dispute about urgent repairs must be heard within two business days).
+An urgent application is one where the Residential Tenancies Act 1997 directs VCAT to hear the issue within a very short timeframe.

 The notice explains what you need to do next.

-It’s important to prepare for your hearing day so you have the documents you need and you’re ready to present the best case possible.
+It’s important to prepare for your hearing or mediation so you have the documents you need and you’re ready to present the best case possible.

 At the hearing, the member will make a decision based on the facts and evidence you present.

-If you can’t come to the hearing and have arranged for someone to come in your place, they must bring or email us a written authority from you.
+If you can’t come to the hearing or mediation and have arranged for someone to come in your place, they must bring or email us a written authority from you.

 What's a summary of proofs?